enkidevs/curriculum/javascript/core/strings/types-string.md

 ---
 ## Content

-The common ways to declare a string value in JavaScript is to use quotes.
+The primary way to declare a string value in JavaScript is to use quotes.
 Using single or double works the same:

 ```javascript
 let company1 = "Enki";